-When it comes to homeschooling Latin, there are numerous options to choose from.
-Parents have the ability to find the best curriculum that fits their child’s learning style and interests, as well as the budget.
+When it comes to teaching Latin at home, there are quite a few options.
+Parents can find the best curriculum that fits their child’s learning style and interests, as well as the budget.
 This article will explore some of the best Latin homeschool curriculum options available and provide guidance on determining which one is right for your family.

 I hope you enjoy reading this blog post.
 If you want to do my course on how to homeschool, click here.